Darwin, Northern Territory: Wildlife

 Darwin is a popular bird-watching site, with locations such as the George Brown Darwin Botanic Gardens, East Point Reserve, Buffalo Creek, Leanyer Ponds, and Knuckey Lagoon.
 Slightly further from the city is one of the best birding sites in the country, Fogg Dam Conservation Reserve.

 Some species of native mammals are more abundant in Darwin than in the surrounding native forest and woodland ecosystems of the region, including the common brushtail possum and black-footed tree-rat.
-This is likely due to the presence of well-watered gardens and parks, the absence of frequent fires, and the availability of denning sites (e.g. the roofs of houses).
+This is likely due to the presence of well-watered gardens and parks, the absence of frequent fires, and the availability of denning sites such as the roofs of houses.

-Darwin is also home to many species of frogs and reptiles.
+Darwin is home to many species of frogs and reptiles.
 There are more species of snake in Darwin than any other Australian capital city, with 34 non-marine snake species found in the region, of which 23 have been recorded by professional snake catchers in Darwin itself.
-Fortunately for the citizens of Darwin, a far smaller proportion of these snakes are highly venomous than is typically found in other cities, due to the low numbers of front-fanged elapid species and dominance of relatively harmless pythons and colubrid species.
-Of the 23 more regularly encountered snake species in Darwin, it seems that species with broader habitat and dietary preferences, as well as a penchant for arboreality, are associated with more frequent human–snake interactions.
-Shifts in snake behaviour or movement also occur throughout the year, with species specific differences in abundance and occurrence in certain months.
+A far smaller proportion of these snakes are highly venomous than is typically found in other cities, due to the low numbers of front-fanged elapid species and dominance of relatively harmless pythons and colubrid species.

+Of the 23 more regularly encountered snake species in Darwin, species with broader habitat and dietary preferences, as well as a penchant for arboreality, are associated with more frequent human–snake interactions.
+Shifts in snake behaviour and movement occurs throughout the year, with species specific differences in abundance and occurrence in certain months.